ironcore-dev/dpservice-cli/docs/commands/dpservice-cli_add_nat.md

       --interface-id string   Interface ID where to add NAT.
       --maxport uint32        MaxPort of NAT.
       --minport uint32        MinPort of NAT.
-      --natip ip              NAT IP to assign to the interface. (default invalid IP)
+      --nat-ip ip              NAT IP to assign to the interface. (default invalid IP)
 ```

 ### Options inherited from parent commands